-Meet Edgar is relatively new to us, I’ve been playing around with it and have it automating Click Start Club’s Twitter and Facebook.
+Meet Edgar is new to us, I’ve been playing around with it and have it automating Click Start Club’s Twitter and Facebook.
 I’m really liking it so far, and I love the organization.
-The downside is, as of right now, you cannot schedule previous sponsored posts as you can’t schedule with Facebook’s branded handshake tool.
+The downside is, as of right now, you cannot schedule previously sponsored posts as you can’t schedule with Facebook’s branded handshake tool.

 I use Wave accounting for my invoices because it’s free.
 It’s free and it works great!
 I found it easier to use than Quickbooks, and I like that I can customize my invoices.